 When you buy a laptop with 500GB or 1TB storage, the space available is usually the least of your problems.

-As you use it, you realize that the storage space keeps getting smaller, sometimes even when you’re not adding new contents to it.
+As you use it, you realize that the storage space keeps getting smaller, sometimes even when you’re not adding new content to it.

 Eventually, the available space becomes too limited to allow your laptop’s operating system to run freely.
 The laptop becomes slow and starts freezing frequently.